 - susceptible to complaints for not meeting these standards which can lead to sanctions

 - required to follow continuous professional development to keep their expertise cutting-edge

 - bound by international quality standards for their accounting and auditing activities

 Accountancy Europe changed its name from the Federation of European Accountants (Fédération des Experts-comptables Européens, FEE) at our 30th anniversary celebration (7 December 2016).
 The Federation was formed on 1 January 1987 as the merger of two bodies: the Union Européenne des Experts-comptables Economique et Financiers (UEC) and the Groupe d’Etudes des Experts-comptables de la CEE.

-We have gradually enlarged our membership, uniting professional accountancy bodies across.
 For more information on our history, please visit the links below.